Database Backup and Restore

 • < OpUtils Home>/bin/backup>RestoreDB.bat "<backup file name with path>"

-3. Enter the password for the backup zip file.
+3. Enter the password for the backup 7z file.

 4. The restoration process will begin.

-To restore the backed up data for MSSQL
+1. Steps to restore data for MSSQL database,

 2. The backup files taken during the upgrade process cannot be restored.